Undergraduate Courses

 For Production & Technical Arts Courses:

-Teaching takes place at LAMDA in Barons Court, west London and our scenic workshops in Bermondsey, though course components may be offered either by blended learning (a mix of online and onsite delivery) or entirely online.
+Teaching takes place at LAMDA in Barons Court, West London and our scenic workshops in Bermondsey.

 Our student and academic services team provides access to a full range of appropriate academic support, including study skills, support for learners with dyslexia or dyspraxia, and other physical equipment or software needed to support you.